 CBSE Class 8 Science Chapter 12 Friction Revision Notes

 CBSE Class 8 Science Chapter 12 Friction Revision Notes will surely make your learning convenient & fun.
-Students can download CBSE Chapter 12 Friction Revision Notes in PDF format, use them to retain their previously learned concepts, and hence, ensure better examination results for themselves.
+Students can download CBSE Chapter 12 Revision Notes in PDF format, use them to retain their previously learned concepts, and hence, ensure better examination results for themselves.

 Friction comes into play when we rub two surfaces.
 It can be wiping a cloth across a table to wipe it clean or your boots as they skid along ice or snow.
 In other words, friction is the resistant force to motion when one object rubs against another.
 Anytime two objects rub against each other, they cause friction.
 Friction works against the motion and acts in the opposite direction.